 Cybersecurity needs are straining the budget (and the CFO)

 Remember that time you came back from Costco carrying huge packets of pasta, only to realize that you already had four packs waiting in the pantry?
 And that it was, in fact, rice that you were missing?
 You curse yourself, wishing you had a complete inventory of all your food items so that you could’ve bought what you actually needed and not what you thought you needed?

 Cybersecurity doesn’t always have to give the CFO grey hairs.
 It can actually save the company money by providing an accurate asset inventory.
-When you know the exact number of a certain PLC or HMI from a specific vendor, you can better manage your budget, verifying that you buy licenses according to the precise number you need; knowing exactly how many PLC’s you are going to retire next year; and negotiating on the correct type of maintenance and support agreement.
+When you know the exact number of a certain PLC or HMI from a specific vendor, you can better manage your budget, verifying that you buy licenses according to the precise number you need; knowing exactly how many PLC’s you are going to retire next year; and negotiating on the correct type of maintenance and support agreement (Risk Management).

 Who would’ve thought that an OT security manager could be liked by the finance department?

 Whether by law or cyber policy insurance, you are required to state your compliance level.